We're back for the new year with a fresh roundup of news!

 1. How are those New Year's resolutions going?
 Well, if you've made that annual promise to yourself, you're not alone.
 Some Christian artists have gone public with theirs, too.
 Jeremy Riddle said he wants to grow in more discipline this year, which, while not very fun or glamorous, produces fruit and intimacy with God that wouldn't happen without it.

 2. Gotee Records singer Ryan Stevenson shared his weight loss journey where he shed 120 pounds through diet and exercise, and rather than share his own New Year's Resolution, he's helping people with theirs, vowing to share a daily encouragement with meal and exercise options on social media for others seeking more healthy lifestyles in the year ahead.
 KJ-52 is also challenging and encouraging fans to be healthier.

 3. Similarly, rapper Andy Mineo is encouraging people to take the "You Can't Stop Me" challenge, which is about being committed to growth in a number of areas in life.
 Like his song of the same name says, Andy is asking people whether they'll make moves or make excuses.
 There's a pledge to sign on his website at AndyMineo.com.

-4. Abandon's lead guitarist Stevan Vela said in 2015 he wants to spend less than an hour styling his hair, noting he had another resolution but already devoured a pint of Ben and Jerry's ice cream.
+4. Abandon's lead guitarist Stevan Vela said in 2015 that he wants to spend less than an hour styling his hair, noting he had another resolution but already devoured a pint of Ben and Jerry's ice cream cup.